Osinachi Nwachukwu

-Osinachi Nwachukwu (died 8 April 2022) was a Nigerian gospel musician.
-She achieved popularity through the single "Ekwueme" featuring Prospa Ochimana.
+Osinachi Nwachukwu (12 November 1979 – 8 April 2022) was a Nigerian gospel musician.
+She achieved popularity through the single "Ekwueme" by Prospa Ochimana.
 Her death was alleged to be as a result of domestic violence.
-Her husband, Peter Nwachukwu, was arrested in connection with her death.
+Her husband, Peter Nwachukwu, was arrested in connection with her death, found guilty, and sentenced to death.

-Early life and Education
+Early life and education

-Osinachi Nwachukwu was born on 12 November 1979 into an Igbo Family in Owerri, Nigeria.
+Osinachi Nwachukwu was born on 12 November 1979 into an Igbo family in Owerri, Nigeria.
 She attended a private school and proceeded into a private university in Nigeria.

 Career

 Osinachi was a highly spirit filled Nigerian Gospel musician, a minister of God, a songwriter with a great voice and a Christian worship producer.
 Most of her songs were written in Igbo language.
-Her career reach its peak in 2017 due to her famous single "Ekwueme".
+Her career reached its peak in 2017 due to the famous single "Ekwueme".
 She had featured in songs like " Nara Ekele" by Pastor Paul Enenche (Dunamis, Abuja), Ekwueme by Prospa Ochimana and "You no dey use me play" by Emma.

+Death

+On 28 April 2025, an FCT High Court in Abuja sentenced Peter Nwachukwu, her husband to death by hanging for her murder.
+He was found culpable of her death which occurred on April 8, 2022.
+Her cause of death was initially reported to be throat cancer before her family revealed that she had been a victim of domestic violence.